-Sport and Recreation deliver a range of services in NSW to promote a happy, active and healthy lifestyle.
-To find out how you can be more active, here’s some helpful tips for a more healthy and active future.
+The Office of Sport delivers a range of services in NSW to promote a happy, active and healthy lifestyle.
+Here’s some helpful tips for a more healthy and active future.

 It’s easy to get active